UselessTechSupport/Runescape-Stuff/readme.md

 4. **(Optional) Run a simple local server**
 Python 3:

-'''bash
-Copy code
+>     bash
-cd path/to/project
+>     cd path/to/project
-python -m http.server 8000'''
+>     python -m http.server 8000

 Then open http://localhost:8000 in your browser.

 Node.js (http-server):

-'''bash
-Copy code
+  >     bash
-npm install -g http-server
+   >     npm install -g http-server
-cd path/to/project
+   >     cd path/to/project
-http-server'''
+   >     http-server

 Then open the URL shown in the terminal.

 5. **Start planning**